-Aard-vark to Axolotl: Pictures from My Grandfather’s Dictionary (due May 2018)
+Aard-vark to Axolotl: Pictures from My Grandfather’s Dictionary (2018)

 Aard-vark to Axolotl: prose poems, lyric essays, a postmodern bestiary?
 Who cares?
 Some works of literature, through the wonderful and unexpected collision of the imagination and the intellect, end up defying classification and establishing a landscape where many different genres playfully mingle to create a new genre.
 Karen Donovan’s book is one of these collections.
 Intelligent, witty, and sometimes even lyrically moving, these pieces make us believe the unbelievable, and assure us, as the narrator of this book at one point says, “Whatever happens next is going to be good.”
 Actually, very, very good.